 Higher Education Restructuring Act of 1994; Higher Education Opportunity Act of 2008

 IV.
 Policy Statement

-Brookdale Community College is an equal opportunity/affirmative action institution.
+Brookdale Community College (the “College”) is an equal opportunity institution.
 The College shall admit, to the extent of its physical and financial resources, anyone 18 years of age or older, or anyone who is a high school graduate or holder of an equivalency diploma, and individuals not possessing a high school diploma or equivalency diploma who are at least 18 years of age and have not attended high school for at least one year.
-In addition, high school students eligible for the Fast Start Program may apply for admission to credit programs or credit courses.
+In addition, high school students eligible for the Fast Start Program, Dual Enrollment Program, Early College High School Program or Middle College High School Program may apply for admission to credit programs or credit courses.
 Admissions priority is given to Monmouth County residents.
 All active duty military stationed in Monmouth County and their family members are considered Monmouth County residents for tuition purposes.
 Students will be admitted upon proof of vaccinations per U.S. Department of Education policy.